Sonderkommando Rote Kapelle: The search for Robinson

 Since the early 1930's Henry Robinson had been living clandestinely and legally within France as the police had neither his photograph, nor his fingerprints, nor was he registered on the electoral roll and he lived alone in a hotel in Rue du Général Bertrand.
 Giering began the investigation into Robinson in December 1942 based on information provided by Trepper.
 The capture of Robinson and his espionage network were essential to ensure the success of the funkspiel operation.
 The first meeting between Trepper and Robinson had taken place in early September 1941 in Medardo Griotto, a forger and his wife Anna Griotto's house.
 So Giering decided to send Rajchmann to contact Medardo Griotto to arrange a meeting at a metro station on Avenue de Suffren.
 Robinson who was an extremely careful man was nevertheless arrested by Piepe and Reiser at the metro station on 20 December 1942.
-At the time of his arrest, Robinson had four false passports in his possession, as well Robinson papers that were discovered under the floorboards of his hotel room.
+At the time of his arrest, Robinson had four false passports in his possession, as well as the infamous Robinson papers that were discovered under the floorboards of his hotel room.
 Griotto was arrested the next day.